-After hiking Mont-Royal, be sure to check out Mange-Moi for a vast array of different poutine styles.
+After hiking Mont-Royal, be sure to check out Dunn’s Famous for a vast array of different poutine styles.
 I went with the classic: fries, gravy, and squeaky cheese curds, but you could choose anything from the huge list of poutines!
-Pair that with a local beer before heading off for more sightseeing.

 After all of that exploring, you’re going to want to chow down!
 I absolutely fell head over heels for Yokato Yokabia Ramen.
 I’m talking succulent, soy sauce-based broth, perfectly cooked, soft-boiled eggs, and spongy, perfect noodles that still make my mouth water.
 Go to this place for dinner at some point.
 And like all good ramen places, go early otherwise you’ll be waiting in line.

 After filling your belly with amazing ramen, it’s time to check out a great cocktail bar: Cloakroom Bar.
 This speakeasy-style bar specializes in craft cocktails, with each cocktail made to order and fit to each individual’s taste!

 Day 2 of Your Weekend in Montreal: Visit Old Montreal & the Old Port

 I know you probably thought I completely forgot to mention one of the best Montreal points of interest: Old Montreal and the Old Port.
 There is quite a lot to do that you probably need a whole day here!

 So on day two of your 3 days in Montreal itinerary, you’re doing just that.
 But first: brunch.
 In Le Plateau-Mont-Royal, there is a lovely place called L’Avenue.
 Unfortunately, it doesn’t take reservations, so get there early or you may wait in line.